 Whether you’re looking for a quick cup of coffee, the perfect spot to have a lunch meeting, or the most delicious dinner in town, Downtown Roanoke is definitely where you’ll want to be.
 From nouvelle American to international cuisine, Downtown Roanoke offers more than 60 diverse restaurants guaranteed to satisfy any appetite.
 There are several opportunities for outdoor dining in the warmer months and things only get livelier as the night goes on with many downtown eateries offering the best live music in the region.
 And be sure to explore downtown’s food and kitchen shops where you will find some of the best gourmet foods and fine wines in the area.
 Click here for a map and listing of where to dine Downtown!

 GO SIGHT SEEING

 Explore the region’s man-made wonders and most intriguing sites.
 From one of the oldest covered bridges in the nation to memorials reflecting those who have shaped our world, the Roanoke Region has plenty to explore.
-Visit Roanoke.org for a complete list of sight seeing attractions.
+Visit www.visitroanokeva.com for more information.

 IMMERSE YOURSELF IN CULTURE

 Trying to maximize your cultural experience?
 With many museums throughout the Roanoke Region, there is plenty to be explored.
 Take a trip back in time at the Botetourt County Historical Museum.
 Learn about the influence of the railroads at the C&O Heritage Center.
 Enter a masterpiece at the Taubman Museum of Art which maintains a collection of contemporary 19th and 20th Century American Art From ancient artifacts to the latest scientific developments, the Roanoke Region is an exhibition of human and natural wonders.
-Visit Roanoke.org for a complete list of art, history, train, and science museums.
+Visit www.visitroanokeva.com for more information.

 WINERIES OF THE ROANOKE REGION